vpp-dev/vpp-release-notes/README.md

 @page release_notes_2202 Release notes for VPP 22.02

-More than 263 commits since the previous release, including 136 fixes.
+More than 271 commits since the previous release, including 139 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Mon Nov 15 02:06:26 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Tue Nov 16 02:05:13 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER